 I have a step-by-step tutorial all about Converting an Ecotank Printer into a Sublimation Printer if you want more information.

-- We recently converted an Epson EcoTank 2720 Printer into a Sublimation Printer and that is what we use for all of our sublimation projects.
+- We recently converted an Epson EcoTank 2720 Printer into a Sublimation Printer, which we use for all our sublimation projects.

-- Printer's Jack Sublimation Ink is designed specifically for use with the Epson printers and the colors look great!
+- Printer's Jack Sublimation Ink is explicitly designed for use with Epson printers, and the colors look great!

 - ASub-120G Paper is our go-to when printing sublimation.
-It has never jammed and the finished projects always look great!
-Plus, you can get 12% off when you use code BLOGSTALKER at checkout!
+It has never jammed, and the finished projects always look great!
+Plus, you can get 12% off using code BLOGSTALKER at checkout!

 - These are my favorite Sublimation Cup Blanks.
-They make different sizes, with aluminum and glass!
+They always sublimate perfectly!

 Blanca